quantum-boost/multinode/README.md

 multinode deploy tasks/ --project-name=my_project
 ```

-Implement the rest of your application, which invokes the function when needed.
+Implement the rest of your application, which triggers the asynchronous task by invoking the Python function.
 (In this particular example, the application is a FastAPI web server.)
 ```python
 # File: application/main.py